View More Images

 The itinerary for the Onsen Gastronomy: Snowy Aizu tour is ground-only, beginning in Aizu-Wakamatsu and ending at Inawashiro Station, near Urabandai.
 Prior to the tour, Walk Japan will provide detailed instructions for travelling to the meeting point in Aizu-Wakamatsu.

-The tour begins in the early afternoon at Aizu-Wakamatsu Station, where your Walk Japan Tour Leader awaits your arrival.
-After sending on our luggage to this evening’s accommodation, we head out to lunch at a charming, family-run local soba buckwheat noodle restaurant before continuing on with our exploration of Aizu-Wakamatsu, a genteel city with a fascinating, if sometimes bloody, samurai warrior history.
+The tour begins late morning at Aizu-Wakamatsu Station, where your Walk Japan Tour Leader awaits your arrival.
+We board a private-hire vehicle with our luggage and immediately head out to lunch at a charming, family-run local soba buckwheat noodle restaurant.
+Following which we continue with our exploration of Aizu-Wakamatsu, a genteel city with a fascinating, if sometimes bloody, samurai warrior history.

 In the warm comfort of a private-hire vehicle, we visit some of the city’s snow-enveloped highlights including the intriguingly built Sazaedo pagoda, Oyakuen Edo-Period herbal and pleasure gardens, and Tsuruga-jo, the historic castle around which Aizu-Wakamatsu developed.
 En route we learn of the historical figures associated with the area including the legendary one-eyed warrior chief Date Masamune, the Tokugawa family who ruled all Japan in the Edo Period (1603-1868), and the Byakkotai, a group of warrior youngsters who met a tragic end in defending their domain from government forces in 1868.

-Besides enjoying some of the finest soba dishes available for lunch, we sample herbal teas and indulge ourselves with some delicate traditional Japanese sweets.
-A very short journey from Tsuruga-jo brings us to Higashiyama Onsen and our accommodation for the next two nights.
-Here we luxuriate in the delightful onsen hot spring baths before enjoying a traditional Japanese banquet dinner.
+A short drive from the castle brings us to Yunokami Onsen and our delightful Japanese-style accommodation for the next two nights.
+Here we luxuriate in the soothing hot spring baths before enjoying a traditional Japanese banquet dinner.

 Meals: Lunch & dinner provided.